Adobe-TCS/xml-documentation/core-capabilities/publishing/dita-ot-plugin-customizations/customizing-pdf-plugins/configuring-custom-fonts.md

 		</physical-font>
 	</logical-font>

+	**_NOTE_**: If no alias mapping is found for a font-family specified in the XSLT stylesheets, the processing defaults to **Helvetica**.

 ## Step 4
-Make changes to the XSL transformation to render the new font, e.g it can be found at this path, if not you can create one such file: DITA-OT\plugins\org.dita.pdf2\cfg\fo\xsl\custom.xsl.
+Make changes to the XSL transformation to render the new font, e.g it can be found at this path, if not you can create one such file: DITA_OT_DIR\plugins\org.dita.pdf2\cfg\fo\xsl\custom.xsl.
+The font-family is defined to be Gotham, but Gotham is just an alias.
+It is not a physical font name.

-Add below entry to overwrite the font family .
-The below example making sure to use 'Gotham' as a font-family.
+Add below entry in the plugin FO to overwrite the font family.

 	<xsl:attribute-set name="__fo__root">
 		<xsl:attribute name="font-family">Gotham</xsl:attribute>